humanumbrella/humanumbrella.github.io/_posts/2019-02-11-my-phd-work.markdown

 ### Step 1.
 Arduino software package

 Arduino UNO + Adafruit Motor Driver board, with an added bank of pins for extra grounds for all of the limit switches.

+Started with a Vexta motor driver but then moved to the Arduino.
+{% include yt.html
+            id="EGMIvWjmYQg" %}
+and
+{% include yt.html
+            id="MgQHeiNNaUk" %}

 The code is open-source, and you can find it on my [GitHub](https://github.com/humanumbrella/ArduinoPolarimeter).
 The essence of this code is: set up all of the pins and relevant motor settings in the setup phase, and then wait.
 However, like all of the autonomous, meant-to-be-remote software operating hardware in the group - it will not do anything unless it knows where its components are, meaning you need to issue a *HOME* command if the device has been rebooted or has lost its state.
 We do not want to be issuing moving commands if we do not know where things are situated.